Squarespace Ecommerce Review: A Great Way to Sell?

 However, there are a few limitations to be aware of.
 We’ll cover them all in this Squarespace Ecommerce review.

-Squarespace has made a name for its website builder and especially the blog.
-But that’s not where the growth comes from these days.
-The big next thing all site builders are striving towards is ecommerce.
+Squarespace has made a name for its website builder (and in particular, its excellent blogging features), thanks to its loyal, ever-growing following of creatives, artists, and celebrities.
+But that’s not where the growth comes from.
+These days, all the big-name website builders seem to be striving toward one thing - ecommerce.
 Especially after seeing Shopify’s stock explode following COVID-19.

-Hint: Squarespace is not the only online store builder that we have tested.
-Check out our ecommerce overview if you want to learn more.
+Tip: Squarespace is not the only online store builder that we have tested.
+Check out our guide to the best ecommerce website builder if you want to learn more.

 How much does a Squarespace Online Store cost?

 Squarespace has three plans that come with a fully integrated online shop.
 They have no product or bandwidth limit.
 In plain English: You can sell as much as you want to as many people as you want.